 Note: Make a note of the list of frozen service groups for future use.

-- On any node in the cluster, save the configuration file (main.cf) with the groups frozen: - # haconf -dump -makero hares -display -type RVG -attribute State
+- 7 On any node in the cluster, save the configuration file (main.cf) with the groups frozen: - # haconf -dump -makero

 Note: Continue only after you have performed steps 3 to step 7 for each node of the cluster.